 Unfortunately, there’s no way to pause and rewind reality to see if you’ve spotted a facial microexpression right.
 So how do you transfer your ability to recognize microexpressions from the training software to real conversations?

-It’s best to use mute video footage of speeches and interviews as an intermediate step.
-It’s important that the video has a high enough resolution and, of course, shows the face for a longer interval without interruption.
+For this purpose, it’s best to use mute video footage of speeches and interviews as an intermediate step.
+The video must have a high enough resolution and, of course, show the face for a longer interval without interruption.

-Try to spot the microexpressions in the videos, and you can always replay the sequence (even in slower speed) and double check if you got the emotion right the first time.
+Try to spot microexpressions in the video, and you can always replay the sequence (even in slower speed) and double check if you got the emotion right on the first try.

 Let me also briefly mention the disadvantage of being able to read microexpressions: whether you like it or not, you will sometimes see something that you may not like or that is difficult to understand.
 Also, when people show emotions, those emotions are usually not about you, but about them.